wwu-pi/acse-statistics-with-kafka/README.md

 Start a Kafka broker and an instance of Zookeeper.
 This is, for instance, possible using the provided `docker-compose.yml`.
 To start the broker, open your command line and navigate to the project folder where the `docker-compose.yml` file is located.
 Then, start it via `docker-compose up -d`.
+To stop the docker containers, execute `docker-compose down`.

 Then start both projects by navigating into their root folder an then calling: